 The program will include four workshops with participants working in groups of two pairs.

 Asides from taking home what they make, participants will also go home with the knowledge and skills required to pursue a variety of traditional metal and leather crafts at a beginner level.

-This program will consist of three sessions conducted over the period November 2020 to February 2021.
+This program will consist of three sessions conducted over the period November 2020 to March 2021.
 Participants will be drawn from rural and regional NSW and VIC (Covid-19 restrictions permitting).
-Applications are open to former ADF members.
-For more information and detailed eligibility requirements or to apply for a place on this program please click the button below.
+Applications are closed and results will be announced shortly.

 Sign-up to our mailing list to be notified of other opportunities like this.
 We regularly offer new scholarships to different sections of the Australian community.